Danny Blanchflower: Career as manager

 Following his retirement as a player, Blanchflower coached at Spurs for a number of years, and double-winning manager Bill Nicholson intended for Blanchflower to be his long-term successor.
 When Nicholson resigned from the club in 1974 however, Blanchflower found himself being passed over in favour of Terry Neill, and subsequently left the club himself.
-He became manager of Northern Ireland for a brief spell in 1978, and was then appointed as Chelsea boss.
+He became manager of Northern Ireland for a spell in 1976, and was then appointed as Chelsea boss.
 However, he won only five of his 32 games in charge and he left them in September 1979.

 Off the field

-He was one of only a handful of players to have been awarded the title of FWA Footballer of the Year on two occasions, winning in both 1958 and 1961.
+Blanchflower was one of only a handful of players to have been awarded the title of FWA Footballer of the Year on two occasions, winning in both 1958 and 1961.

 He was one of many signatories in a letter to The Times on 17 July 1958 opposing 'the policy of apartheid' in international sport and defending 'the principle of racial equality which is embodied in the Declaration of the Olympic Games'.
-On 6 February 1961, he also became the first person to turn down the invitation to appear on This Is Your Life, simply walking away from host Eamonn Andrews.
+On 6 February 1961, he also became the first person to turn down the invitation to appear on This Is Your Life, walking away from host Eamonn Andrews.
 Contrary to belief, this incident was not broadcast live on air, but was being recorded to be shown at the beginning of the live transmission.
 "I consider this programme to be an invasion of privacy", he explained.
-"Nobody is going to press gang me into anything."
+"Nobody is going to press gang me into anything".

-Blanchflower commentated on a match for ITV as early as 3 January 1956 – the final of the Southern Junior Floodlit Cup between West Ham and Chelsea.
+Blanchflower commentated on a match for ITV as early as 3 January 1956, for the final of the Southern Junior Floodlit Cup between West Ham and Chelsea.
 He also hosted editions of the BBC's Junior Sportsview in 1959 and ITV's Junior Criss Cross Quiz in the mid 60s.
 He was the colour commentator for the CBS television network broadcasts of National Professional Soccer League matches in the United States in 1967.
 His candour about the fledgling league's shortcomings distressed network executives, as he recounted in a 10 June 1968 Sports Illustrated article he authored.
 In the 1968–69 season he was the regular commentator for Yorkshire Television.

+One of Blanchflower's best-known tongue-in-cheek remarks is: "We aim to equalise before the other team score.
+We should get our retaliation in first".